vishalk2/CFD-DEM-coupled-Simulations-of-Spherical-Particles/README.md

 # CFD-DEM-coupling-simulations-project

-CFD-DEM coupled simulations of Spouted bed dryer using CFD-DEM solvers like OpenFOAM-5.x & LIGGGHTS.
+### CFD-DEM coupled simulations of Spouted bed dryer using CFD-DEM solvers like OpenFOAM-5.x & LIGGGHTS.

 ![Screenshot (1145)](https://user-images.githubusercontent.com/68963724/119816714-a8f2e180-bf0a-11eb-907a-a75634791b21.png)

+### Simulations

 1. Simulation of particles of a Spouted bed dryer based on their size: